FIBSTAR/FIBSTAR.github.io/about.md

 * Fibstar
 * Another nickname: OrangeMore
 * Undergraduate major in mathematics and applied mathematics at the Beijing Normal University
+* Working as a mathematics teacher in Hangzhou Silver Lake Experimental Middle School
 * Friendly and full of respect
 * Love life